Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

 The onset and evolution of turbulence can be fuelled by various circumstances, such as the interaction of eddies in the flow, by injected kinetic energy into the flow such as via stirring, or even by the shape or surface of the container.
-Examples include flow from a faucet, flow past rocks or a curved wall, or the rotation of the Earth.
-A periodicity in the circumstances often plays a role in inducing intermittency.
+Examples include flow from a faucet, flow past rocks, or the rotation of the Earth \cite{ba00032}.
+A periodicity in the circumstances often plays a role in inducing ``intermittency''.
 Mathematically speaking, development can occur due to periodic changes in the external forcing, or variations in the boundary conditions.
-In intermittency, transitions are observed to occur abruptly to successively more complex states.
-The evolution of turbulence is suspected to be purely inertial, meaning due to the actual motion of the fluid, even if fuelled externally.
-Flows where inertial effects are small, tend to remain laminar.
+In intermittency, transitions are observed to occur abruptly to successively more complex states, discovered by Batchelor and Townsend \cite{ba00092}.
+The evolution of turbulence is thought to be a purely inertial process, meaning it is due to the actual motion of the fluid, while flows where inertial effects are small, tend to remain laminar (non-turbulent).

-The induced eddies and their intermittent inertial interaction are considered to be the intrinsic elements of turbulent dynamics.
-Since the injected energy at the top scale is periodic, the eddies in their evolutionary hierarchy receive periodic bursts of energy as well, causing their interaction to be intermittent.
-In between each energy burst, a brief quiescent period occurs, where the fluid flows along its natural course i.e. its steady streamlines.
+Eddies and their intermittent inertial interaction are considered to be fundamental elements of turbulent dynamics - possibly the root cause of the evolution to FDT.
+Since the injected energy at the top scale is periodic, the eddies in their evolutionary hierarchy receive periodic bursts of energy as well (this is the Richardson energy cascade \cite{ba00094, bb00015}), causing their interaction to be intermittent.
+In between each energy burst, a brief quiescent period occurs, where the fluid flows along its natural course i.e. its steady streamlines \cite{ba00032, ba00092}.

-A hypothetical picture of the eddy hierarchy is the idea of vortex stretching and the Richardson energy cascade.
-The eddies on the free surface of the fluid, will have axes roughly perpendicular to the surface.
-A thinning of the eddies will occur due to the conservation of fluid elements.
-This results in the breakdown of larger structures into hierarchically smaller ones, causing a cascade of energy.
-This is a purely inertial and inviscid process, which continues until the local structures are small enough that viscosity causes their kinetic energy to dissipate as heat.
+A hypothetical picture of the eddy hierarchy, is the interplay of vortex stretching detailed by Taylor \cite{ba00093} and the energy cascade theorized by Richardson \cite{ba00094, bb00015}.
+Vortex stretching occurs due to the conservation of fluid elements, and this results in the breakdown of larger structures into hierarchically smaller ones, causing an intermittent cascade of energy \cite{ba00081}.
+This is a purely inertial process, which continues until the local structures are small enough that viscosity causes their kinetic energy to dissipate as heat.
+Note that according to experimental evidence, the eddies of FDT become less and less space-filling as the scale decreases \cite{ba00077, ba00092, ba00097, bb00018}.

-\begin{cnj} (Mandelbrot \cite{bc00008})\ \ At infinite Reynolds numbers (FDT), the energy dissipation of the fluid concentrates in a set of non-integer Hausdorff dimension. \end{cnj}
+\begin{cnj} \textup{(Mandelbrot \cite{bc00008})} At infinite Reynolds numbers (FDT), the energy dissipation of the fluid concentrates in a set of non-integer Hausdorff dimension. \end{cnj}